-- Hut to hut trek between Poland and Slovakia
+- Spectacular hut to hut traverse between Poland and Slovakia

-- Climb Rysy, the highest peak in Poland
+- Climb the highest peak in Poland - Mt Rysy 2499m

 - Wolf, brown bear, chamois, lynx and golden eagle

 - Superb trekking and easy scrambling through wilderness Europe

 Is this holiday for you?

 This mountain trek follows a good walking trail from east to west on the south side of the High Tatras.
 For 5 nights we will stay in mountain huts that are (with some exceptions) inaccessible by vehicle.
 This means that group members need to carry all of their personal equipment throughout the trip.
 With careful planning, and considering that neither a sleeping bag nor a camping mattress are needed for this holiday, the total weight of your rucksack can be pared down to around 8 or 9 kilograms.
 The average day's walking will be around 6 hours and may involve 1000 metres of ascent.
 The trekking route follows way-marked paths to high cols and ridges.
 The ascent of Rysy will involve some easy scrambling (protected by chains) and may also include the crossing of patches of old snow.
 The fact that this trip is not vehicle supported does have a big influence on the overall difficulty.
 This trekking holiday is suitable for regular hillwalkers, looking for an excellent week's mountain walking in a largely undiscovered part of the world.